wybert/earthengine-dataset-catalog-md/readme.md

+## What's this for?

 This is markdown versions of the [Google Earth Engine Datasets Catalog documentation](https://developers.google.com/earth-engine/datasets/catalog).
+It aims to provide an automated way to generate updated markdown files from the original documentation.
+It could serve as a knowledge base for LLMs and other AI models.
+It could be integrated with Context7.

 ## License